WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Last Axe on the Left: Axe (1977)

-Slow in pace, no sign of plot, light on gore despite labeled as a "Nasty", California Axe Massacre, or Axe in some box titles, had brought the likes of Craven's infamous Last House on the Left (1972) to Southern fried proportions minus the infamy.
+Wrangled along the infamous Video Nasties list, California Axe Massacre (1977), or simply Axe in some box titles, brings forth exploitation the likes of Craven's infamous Last House on the Left (1972) to Southern fried proportions.
+In a way.

-The story starts with three killers waiting in a room owned by an associate that had done them wrong; when he came back with a gay lover, the hoodlums starts beaten the tar out of him, killing him and his lover running through a window and falling to his death.
-Yes, you heard me.
-One kill and one man slaughter.
-Now on the run, the trio head country, where they tortured a store clerk by throwing fruits above her head and shooting them with a live gun.
-As far as I'm interested to see torture, or not, this is hardly rocking my attention and is boring me to death.
-Technically, what I'm saying here is that it ain't that evil enough for me.
-Eitherways, they left before anymore damage can be done, and seek refuge in a house owned by a quite daughter and her paralyzed grandaddy.
-Of course, seeing this can be considered as a Last House on the Left clone, the girl ain't that all helpless and she has a mean hatchet to whack back at.
+The story starts with three killers jumping on an associate in his own apartment after the man done them wrong, beating him dead and clobbering his gay lover to the point the fella crashes through a window, into a fatal fall.
+Now on the run, the trio head South where they torture a store clerk by throwing fruits above her head and shooting the produce with a gun.
+As far as I'm interested to see old school 70s exploitation torture, this is hardly rocking my attention and is already boring me to death.
+Eitherways, the hoodlums leave before any more damage can be done and seek refuge in a house owned by an expressionless girl and her paralyzed grandaddy.
+Of course, seeing this can be considered as a Last House on the Left clone, the girl ain't all that helpless and she has a mean hatchet to whack back with.

-Yeah, without a doubt, I'm pissed, and agreeing with the ban, for an entirely different reason.
-If you still want to check this one out, be my guest...
+Honestly, I agree getting this film banned.
+Just for an entirely different reason.
+A movie this boring shouldn't grace the screens of good, hard-working horror fanatics.
+If you still want to check this one out, though, well, be my guest...

 Bodycount: